 Standard rating eligibility for other cancer types

-Family cancer history does not mean automatic denial
+Family cancer history doesn't mean automatic denial

 cons